connorrose/Dilettantes-Guide-to-Linting/Intro-Guides/ESLint-Prettier.md

 **$** `touch .eslintrc.json`

 The **leading dot** in front of the filename is _very important_!
 You can read more on _dotfiles_ in the [notes](#what-the-heck-are-dotfiles).
-This configuration file uses **JSON** formatting, which lets us store our ESLint settings as properties on a Javascript object.
+This configuration file is written in the JSON format, which lets us store our ESLint settings as properties on a Javascript object.
 Using a standardized file format like JSON allows many different programs, including VS Code, to interact with our configured settings.
 The ESLint config file can also be written in Javascript or [YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/), but JSON is the simplest for now.

 ### Configuring ESLint
-Open the **`.eslintrc.json`** file in VS Code and copy in the following:
+Open your new **`.eslintrc.json`** file in VS Code and copy in the following:

 ```json
 {